 We continue to develop improved products, operating systems and procedures that enable us to capture more revenues.
-The continued roll-out of ancillary services (such as our cable saver and deposit saver programs), improved collections and utility reimbursements enable us to capture increased revenue dollars.
-Additionally, we rolled out Level One Leasing Solutions, a 24-hour call support service center, in late fourth quarter, which is expected to contribute increased leasing efficiencies.
+The continued roll-out of ancillary services (such as our cable saver and deposit saver programs), improved collections, and utility reimbursements enable us to capture increased revenue dollars.
 We also actively work on improving processes and products to reduce expenses, such as new web-sites and internet access for our residents that enable them to transact their business with us more simply and effectively.

-Throughout the three months ended March 31, 2011, we continued to have the benefit of lower interest rates resulting from a continued strong market for Federal National Mortgage Association and Federal Home Loan Mortgage Corporation debt securities.
-Additional sources of debt such as life insurance companies have also contributed to a more competitive, favorable market for borrowers.
+Throughout the three months ended March 31, 2012, we continued to have the benefit of lower interest rates resulting from a continued strong market for Federal National Mortgage Association and Federal Home Loan Mortgage Corporation debt securities.
 Short term interest rates continue to be at historically low levels, and as a result, we are forecasting a continuation of favorable interest rates in the near term with the expectation of rising rates as the economy improves.